Hangyug Agyat

 Hangyug Agyat (हाङयुग अज्ञात) is a poet and writer.
-He is one of the initiator of the movement called Srijanshil Arajakta (Creative anarchy) along with Rajan Mukarung and Upendra Subba.
+He is one of the initiators of the Srijanshil Arajakta (Creative Anarchy) movement, along with Rajan Mukarung and Upendra Subba.

 About his life and career

 Poet Hangyug Agyat was born in Ilam city, eastern district of Nepal.

 He started his writing career as literary columnist in Ruprekha Weekly, Kathmandu, in 1997.

 With an urge to write with the contemporary time and the situation he started a literary campaign called 'Contemporary Writing'.

 Around this time, he met Rajan Mukarung and Upendra Subba.
 They jointly started a new literary movement called Srijanshil Arajakta (meaning creative anarchy).